grogsden/waywardinn/README.md

-# waywardinn
+# waystoneinn
-Website for the fictional Wayward Inn
+Website for the fictional Waystone Inn

 First portfolio project for Nucamp.